guile-sql

 (#:order-by (#:asc hired-at))

-(#:rows-between #:unbounded-preceding #:current-row))
+(#:rows-between #:unbounded-preceding #:current-row)))))

-⇒ SUM(salary) OVER (PARTITION BY department
+⇒ ("SELECT SUM(salary) OVER (PARTITION BY department ORDER BY hired_at ASC ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW)")

 Frame types: #:rows-between, #:range-between, #:groups-between.